Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Introduction

 The remainder of this paper is structured as follows.
-In \autoref{Section: Superstructure optimization with mixtures/model description}, we introduce the complete MIQCP superstructure optimization formulation.
-The specific components and processes involved, including a description of detailed flowsheet simulations, for applying the novel optimization formulation are described in \autoref{Section: Data set for Fischer-Tropsch sustainable aviation fuel}. \autoref{Section: Process representation via neural networks} provides a comprehensive description of the training of ANNs, and their subsequent integration into the overarching superstructure optimization framework. \autoref{Section: Results} presents the results of the study, and the last section concludes with key findings and avenues for future work.
+We introduce the complete MIQCP superstructure optimization formulation in \autoref{Section: Superstructure optimization with mixtures/model description}.
+The specific components and processes involved, including a description of detailed flowsheet simulations, for applying our optimization formulation are described in \autoref{Section: Data set for Fischer-Tropsch sustainable aviation fuel}. \autoref{Section: Process representation via neural networks} provides a comprehensive description of the training of ANNs, and their subsequent integration into the overarching superstructure optimization framework. \autoref{Section: Results} presents the results of the study, and the last section concludes with key findings and avenues for future work.